Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 The book has several creepy scenes with a topiary that comes to life.
 Kubrick’s film does away with the animals in favour of a hedge maze.

-Whereas the animals add a nervy tension throughout the novel, the movie’s maze isn’t a source of terror so much as the setting for the final chase.
+Whereas the animals add a nervy tension throughout the novel, the movie’s maze isn’t a source of terror so much as the setting for the final chase (and the means of killing Jack).

 5. Hallorann dies